 I will campaign for free Metro buses in peak hour in southern Tasmania.
 Evidence from previous trials in Tasmania of free buses has shown a 14% increase in patronage.
 This means fewer cars on the roads.
 This is one immediate step we can take to reduce congestion now.
 It will take time to investigate large-scale transport options, like adding a fifth lane to the Southern Outlet, and we need to act in the meantime to stop the problem getting worse.

-As the Member for the electorate, I would continue to prioritise this issue by tabling a bill for a Tasmanian Human Rights Act.
-This would make Tasmania the third Australian jurisdiction after Victoria and ACT to introduce such laws.
+As the Member for Nelson, I would continue to prioritise this issue by tabling a bill for a Tasmanian Human Rights Act.
+If passed, this would make Tasmania the third Australian jurisdiction after Victoria and ACT with such laws.

-It is not widely known that when proposed new laws are examined by State Parliament there is no formal assessment of impacts on basic rights such as education, health or housing.
-Yet in 2007 that was the finding from the Tasmanian Law Reform Institute when it enquired into the issue.
-The recommended solution was for Parliament to pass a human rights law to provide a legislated human rights framework.
+In 2007 an inquiry by the Tasmanian Law Reform Institute (TLRI) found that when proposed new laws are examined by State Parliament, there is no formal assessment of impacts on basic rights such as education, health or housing.
+The TLRI recommended that State Parliament should pass a human rights law to fix this problem.
 That recommendation has not been adopted so in 2016 I started the Tasmanian Human Rights Act Campaign to raise awareness.

 Tasmania is trading with renewed confidence and purpose.
 The geographic isolation previously an economic inhibitor now advantages us as a positive point of difference against competitors.
 In a world increasingly overcrowded, over-developed and polluted, Tasmania has specialist products and unmatchable experiences to sell to the world.
 Making the right decisions to maintain our competitive advantages is a key economic challenge.
 This means being strategic enough to tread our own path and not blindly copy others.
-For these reasons I support policies which attract investment that is consistent with our core brand as promoted by the Brand Tasmania Council Inc, the independent incorporated place-of-origin marking entity for Tasmania.
+For these reasons I support policies which attract investment that is consistent with our core brand.

 Protecting our unique environment is the right thing to do for Tasmanians today, and for future generations.
 I am fortunate enough to have bushwalked through the Tarkine and support national park and world heritage status for this area so future generations have the same opportunities to visit this awe inspiring and special place.